 When you suffer from back pain, every day can seem like a struggle.
 The aches and pain can make even the most basic tasks difficult and can affect your overall well-being.
 But there is a light at the end of the tunnel, as there are a variety of behaviors, prevention methods, and exercises you can do to help manage your back pain.
 It’s also important to know what to do when your pain is too much to bear.
-Below you’ll find a guide designed to help you prevent, manage, and seek treatment for your back pain.
+Below you’ll find a guide designed by the physical therapists at our Covington, Slidell, and Westbank locations to help you prevent, manage, and seek treatment for your back pain.

 How to Prevent and Minimize Back Pain

 Back pain can be caused by a variety of factors, like medical conditions, injuries, and more.
 Though each case is different, there are some things you can do to help minimize back-related issues and prevent them from returning.

 Don’t smoke.
 Habitual smokers are more susceptible to back pain because smoking restricts blood that carries vital nutrients from reaching your spinal discs.

 Practice good posture.
 The shape of your back has a strong influence on aches and pains, and poor back posture places increased pressure on your disk space, leading to back pain.
 It’s important to provide support to your spine by sitting with lumbar support while at home and driving and making sure you are standing and lifting correctly.

 Learn how to lift properly.
 It sounds like an easy task, but lifting objects incorrectly can injure your back if you do not know the right technique.
 You should never bend over and lift with your back, but instead, keep your back perpendicular to the ground, your head up, and lift with your knees.